Solar Cycle Observations: Active Regions (ARs)

 Improvements in tilt angle measurements and databases is ongoing work.
 Traditional determinations of Joy's law have been based on white-light images because magnetograms only became routinely available in the mid-1960s.
 White-light studies yield median tilt angles that are smaller and increase less steeply with latitude (lower slopes) than those obtained from magnetic data as shown by \citet{wang:2015}, who also pointed out that a substantial fraction of tilts determined from white-light data were erroneous since they were from sunspots of the same polarity.
 In addition, if plage is included in the calculation, the tilt angle is usually higher.
 Given the errors in tilt angle determinations prior to routine magnetograms, and inconsistent methodologies (i.e., tilt angles determined including only umbra versus those determined using umbra, penumbra and plage), it is not clear if long-term trends of tilt angles using only white-light data are valid.

 An anti-correlation between area-weighted mean tilt angles (normalized by latitude) and cycle strength was shown by \citet{dasi-espuig:2010} for cycles 15-21, indicating that the surface source for the poloidal field becomes weaker for stronger cycles, potentially limiting the strength of the next cycle, and providing a feedback mechanism (``tilt-quenching") that prevents runaway solutions to the cycle amplitude.
 However, \citet{mcclintock:2013} could only recover the \citet{dasi-espuig:2010} result for the Southern hemisphere, not the Northern, and the Cycle 19 outlier value dominated the fit for the Southern hemispheric data.
 Nevertheless, non-linear feedback mechanisms that affect average tilt angles appear effective.
 Surface flux-transport modeling by \citet{cameron:2012} and \citet{jiang:2010} incorporated the effect of AR inflows into surface flux transport models and found that strong cycles produce strong in-flows which result in a lower tilt angle and decreased resulting axial dipole moment.
-Another proposed mechanisms that affects the average tilt angle of a cycle is a thermal perturbation of the overshoot region as explored by \citet{isik:2015}.